GitHubCoder144/Personal_Website/README.md

 I mean....
 I would love to open position for a UX Designer/Frontend

-Can't pay minimum tho, mb
+Can't even pay minimum tho, sry

 ## License